Hamas names Yahya Sinwar, mastermind of the Oct. 7 attacks, as its new leader in show of defiance

 He has been in deep hiding since the Oct.
 7 attacks, which triggered Israel's campaign of bombardment and offensives aimed at destroying Hamas.
 The death toll among Palestinians is now nearing 40,000, most of the population of 2.3 million has been driven from their homes, and large swaths of Gaza's towns and cities have been destroyed.
 In May, prosecutors at the International Criminal Court sought an arrest warrant against Sinwar on charges of war crimes over the Oct.
 7 attack, as well as against Israeli Prime Minister Benjamin Netanyahu and Israel's defense minister for war crimes.

-Hugh Lovatt, an expert on the Israeli-Palestinian conflict at the European Council on Foreign Relations. said Israel's killing of multiple senior Hamas figures over the past months cleared the way for Sinwar.
+Hugh Lovatt, an expert on the Israeli-Palestinian conflict at the European Council on Foreign Relations. said the elimination of other top figures cleared the way for Sinwar.
 “Two weeks ago, few would have expected Sinwar to be the group’s next leader despite the strong influence he exerts from Gaza,” he said.

 The killing of Haniyeh, a relative moderate, “not only opened the path for Sinwar to claim full control of Hamas, but also appears to have tipped the group into a more hardline direction,” he said.